 Groucho binding is enriched in promoters, UTRs, and introns

-Groucho binding is enriched in promoter regions within 500bp of transcription start sites (Fig. 2-10A).
+Groucho binding is enriched close to transcription start sites (Fig. 2-10A).
 Regions further upstream (20 kb to 2 kb) are depleted for Gro occupancy, and intermediate range regions (2 kb to 500 bp) show neither depletion nor enrichment.
-Binding within introns and 5’ UTRs is enriched.
-This pattern of occupancy is at odds with the traditional view that Groucho is primarily a long-range corepressor (Dubnicoff et al., 1997) (Barolo and Levine, 1997), capable of repressing genes several kilobases away from its recruitment site, though it has also been shown to be capable of short-range repression through recruitment by additional transcription factors, such as knirps (Payankaulam and Arnosti, 2009).
+Binding within introns and 5’ UTRs is also enriched.
+This pattern of occupancy is somewhat surprising given the traditional view that Groucho is primarily a long-range corepressor (Dubnicoff et al., 1997) (Barolo and Levine, 1997), capable of repressing genes several kilobases away from its recruitment site, though it has also been shown to be capable of short-range repression through recruitment by additional transcription factors, such as knirps (Payankaulam and Arnosti, 2009).
 Our data indicates that Gro preferentially associates near TSSs and within genes.
 Groucho sites exhibit a strong preference for binding within genes, with approximately 50% of peaks occurring within gene bodies across all timepoints (Fig. 2-10B).
 A small fraction of binding overlaps start sites (3 – 10%), and intergenic binding is nearly evenly split between binding upstream and downstream of the nearest feature.
 Due to the complexity of enhancer-gene interactions, it is difficult to assign these intergenic binding sites accurately to a regulatory target, if such a target even exists for each peak.

 Within gene bodies, Groucho exhibits a strong preference for binding within introns and UTRs, and is depleted for exon binding when compared to input (Fig. 2-11A).
 Between 60 and 80% of all binding within genes occurs within introns, dependent on timepoint.
 Of all Groucho intronic binding sites, 40% fall within the first intron.
 This represents a more than 2-fold enrichment of binding preference for these introns, and is consistent with the observation that the first introns of Drosophila genes tend to be longer, more conserved, and more sensitive to mutation than subsequent introns (Bradnam and Korf, 2008).